pmarkus-github/goat-quantumcontrol/README.md

 #-----Optimization parameters--
 # define the number of maximal iterations
 max_iter = 200
-# define the gtol parameter of the scipy 'BFGS' optimizer
-gtol = 1e-10

 # create an instance of the Pulse class to be used
 fourier_pulse = Qgoat.FourierPulseWithEnvelope(n_ts=n_ts,